Skip to Main Content

 1. Microsoft Word – The top toolbar has a tab called “References”.
 Click for instructions.

-2. BHI Discovery catalogue – The catalogue will provide you with a citation to paste into your document.
-Once you have found an item, select ‘Cite’ from the options at the right.
-EBSCOhost has a video tutorial of how to cite one document.
-It also explains how to use a ‘folder’ to do multiple citations.
+2. BHI Discovery catalogue – The catalogue will provide you with all the content you need to make a IEEE citation..
+Select a resource.
+Choose 'Cite' - the is hidden under the inverted commas on the top right of the screen.
 There is no IEEE citation but you can create your IEEE reference from the contents given for Harvard.